couchbaselabs/tuqtng/tutorial/content/slide-31.md

-## Shopper - List the product categories
+## Shopper - Listing product categories

 Don also wants to buy a new cup for his everyday coffee.